yuchuan-lai/Hist-City-Data/README.md

-# Historical Temperature and Precipitation Data for U.S. cities
+# Historical Temperature and Precipitation Data for the U.S. cities

 urls for accessing figshare data.